|

 2 pairs of shorts (one doubling as a swimsuit)

-cheap flip flop sandals - they are a big mistake
+cheap flip flop sandals - these are a big mistake

 5 cotton shirts, very thin, picked up along the way.